-There are buzzwords in the modern church system, such as “unconditional love and "unity" that are flags waved high to get people to come into the “four walls.”
-They have conformed to the notion the Jesus is a friend of sinners, and in order to show God's love, we must all do the same.
-A closer look into this modern doctrine reveals that it isn't part of the Gospel message at all, but is another “gospel” to get people to come into the man-made church buildings, rather than becoming temples of the Holy Spirit.
+There are many buzzwords in the church system today such as ‘unconditional love’ and ‘unity’ that are flags loved to be waved high.
+Unfortunately, many have conformed to the notion that Jesus is a friend of sinners.
+Therefore, in order to show God’s love, we must do the same by befriending them.
+However, a closer look into this ideology reveals that it is not part of the Gospel message at all, but is a tool to get people to conform to the man-driven church system rather than becoming living temples of the Holy Spirit.

-The problem in the modern church is the picture that they have painted of Christ that does not line up with what Scripture says about him.
-What most pew warmers say and do are simply parroting what their pastors have told them, but they have never searched the Scriptures to see if what they are saying is true.
-The popular phrase that, “Jesus is a friend of sinners” is not true.
+The problem within the church system is the picture that they have painted of Christ that does not line up with what Scripture says about him.
+What most of the indoctrinated say and do are simply parroting what their church pastors have told them.
+Unfortunately, they have never searched the Scriptures to see if what they are saying is true.
+The popular phrase, ‘Jesus is a friend of sinners’ is not true.
 The phrase is cloaked in something that seems noble, but is actually a marketing ploy to fill church pews.
-A full church means that business is good.

-By looking into Scripture, it will reveal a counterfeit "gospel" that what the modern church is promoting today.
+By looking into Scripture, it will reveal a counterfeit Gospel that that those in the church system are promoting today.

 Ye are my friends, IF ye do whatsoever I command you. – John 15:14

-It should be quite clear who Jesus defines who his friends are.
+It should be quite clear who Christ defines who his friends are.
 They are those who obey him.

 Do sinners obey Christ’s commands?

 No, they don’t.
 Sinners are referred to as children of disobedience.

 Wherein in time past ye walked according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the CHILDREN OF DISOBEDIENCE - Ephesians 2:2